SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-database-copies.md

 13. The database data is moved from the source server's Microsoft Exchange Replication service to the target server's Microsoft Exchange Replication service.

-14. The Microsoft Exchange Replication service on the target server writes the database copy to a temporary directory located in the main database directory called temp-seeding.
+14. The Microsoft Exchange Replication service on the target server writes the database copy to a temporary directory located in the main database directory called  *temp-seeding*  .

 15. The streaming backup operation on the source server ends when the end of the database is reached.